How to get a cat into a carrier: 7 steps to success with tips from our vet

 1. Get your kitty used to their carrier

 Preparation is key here so we recommend you place the carrier in a prominent place within your home where you cat will see it for several weeks before you plan to use it.
-Wash and dry it to get rid of any unpleasant smells and leave the door open so your feline friend can investigate it at their leisure.
-This will help familiarize your cat with the carrier and make it less threatening.
+This will help familiarize your cat with the carrier and make it less threatening, so you won’t be struggling with how to get a stubborn cat into a carrier.

 2. Make the carrier an inviting place to be

 Next up is to make the carrier as homely a space as possible.
 You want it to feel like it’s an enjoyable place to be, so make it feel warm and inviting.
-We recommend popping in a snuggly blanket for comfort and a few of best cat toys to keep your kitty company on their journey.
+“Leave the door off and put their favorite cat toys or treats in there so that your cat is free to explore it whenever they choose.,” says Dr MacMillan.
+“You may want to put a blanket or something that smells of your cat inside.”

 If your carrier has a removable top half, now would be the time to take that off and just leave the base as this will encourage your kitty to wander in and out without the fear of being trapped.
-You can make this process more enticing for them by popping in one the best cat beds and seeing if they'll use their carrier as a sleep spot.
+You can make this process more enticing for them by popping in one of the best cat beds and seeing if they’ll use their carrier as a sleep spot.

-Don't try to force your kitty to sleep in their carrier, but do make it as relaxing and welcoming an environment as possible to see if this helps them to feel more at ease spending time in or around it.
+Don’t try to force your cat to sleep in their carrier, but do make it as relaxing and welcoming an environment as possible to see if this helps them to feel more at ease spending time in or around it.

 3. Place the carrier in a social area